-The final historical misconception is the myth that Morren’s method was complicated, impractical and restricted to scholars.
+The final historical misconception is the myth that Morren’s method was complicated, impractical, and restricted to scholars.
 A few examples are provided. “[The Morren method consists of] cutting the labellum which forms a mobile operculum on the stigmatic surface, and prevents its powdery pollen mass to fertilize the female organ”.
 “He [Albius] did more than simplify the difficult procedure of Mr. Morren *” [92].
 “The Morren technique consists of removing the pollinia with a needle and inserting them between the rostellum and the stigma” [93].
 “The problem with Morren’s method of fertilization was that he used a pair of scissors to cut the rostellum, a relatively fiddly technique suited only for greenhouse conditions.
 His discovery, while academically important, remained a subject for discussion only within the narrow circle of academic botanists *” [92].
 We learned previously that there is compelling evidence showing Morren was well connected and had been quite vocal about and interested in the implications of his discovery well outside academic circles.
 But what about the idea of his method being impractical?
 When consulting Morren’s original description of the process, we quickly learn he never circumscribed the method in the manner alleged.
 Morren [55] stated: “Upon lifting or removing the apron and the entire pollen mass, or just a part, is brought into contact with the stigma… many flowers can be fertilized *” [bold added] and later, again Morren [56] explains: “It is thus necessary either to raise the velamen or to cut it when the plant is to be fecundated, and to place in direct contact the pollen and the stigmatic surface…” [bold added].
 Contrary to the common misconception that methods used elsewhere were “highly complex and with a poor record of success” [94], the records tell another story.
-The number of fruits initially reported at the Bellier-Beaumont estate [90] are lower than those obtained earlier in Liège [56,58], and while Martinique was exporting over 300 kg of Vanilla in 1840 [84], Réunion would not reach such a number until the 1850s.
+The number of fruits initially reported at the Bellier-Beaumont estate [90] is lower than those obtained earlier in Liège [56,58], and while Martinique was exporting over 300 kg of Vanilla in 1840 [84], Réunion would not reach such a number until the 1850s.

 The persistent idea of the inefficacy of Morren’s method surely originates from the writings of Volsy Focard, who echoed the words of Lépervanche [77].
 Lépervanche probably actually believed other methods were impractical because the information on how to pollinate Vanilla arrived on Réunion indirectly via Perrottet and Dupuy.
 It is unlikely that the original texts of Morren made it to the island at the time.
-Neumann [63] mentioned that the fertilization of Vanilla flowers was not easy and required small forceps, and it is straightforward that Lépervanche would therefore assume the previous method was impractical, especially if he wasn’t familiar with Morren’s work.
+Neumann [63] mentioned that the fertilization of Vanilla flowers was not easy and required small forceps, and it is straightforward that Lépervanche would therefore assume the previous method was impractical, especially if he was not familiar with Morren’s work.
 This unawareness implies that Edmond did indeed figure out a way to take the teachings of the French naturalists—based on Neumann—and develop an effective and practical method of pollinating Vanilla flowers that could revolutionize its culture on the island.

 9. Edmond’s Revolution